dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 As much as I want to be shot of UWP as soon as possible, I think the second option is probably the better one.

 In either case, we would retain an emergency fallback position: if it turns out we underestimated the popularity of UWP, and we receive a significant number of complaints when we remove UWP, we could reinstate it.
 So we could ship, say, 8.0.0 without UWP and if that turns out to be a horrible mistake, we could release an 8.0.1 with it re-enabled.
-(This means we'd actually need to leave all the UWP code in place for yet another release cycle, just in case we needed to do that sudden U turn.
+(This means we'd actually need to leave all the UWP code in place for yet another release cycle, just in case we needed to do that sudden U-turn.
 If a year passed with nobody complaining that our moving the UWP support out into a separate package was unworkable for them, then we would look at removing UWP properly (except for the one UWP-specific package) to remove all the build problems associated with keeping it around.)

 #### Transitive references to different versions